 Singer-songwriter and folk musician Joel Rafael has been writing and performing for over 50 years, beginning as a drummer with his first band, a jazz combo, in the 6th grade.
 After transitioning from jazz to surf music in junior high, Rafael soon found himself swept up by the rise of folk music in the early sixties.
 He began learning chords on a cheap guitar he picked up in Tijuana, until he was able to afford a more respectable instrument by selling an expensive rifle he'd been given.
 He soon became the resident folk musician of his high school, performing in hootenannies, benefit shows, and on open stages, polishing his style.
 He began incorporating his own lyrics and melodies into the folk format, and by his senior year he was gigging in clubs his classmates were too young to enter.

+In nearby Encinitas, Rafael began to play his songs in front of an audience again, at the Blue Ridge Guitar Shop, where he also began a lifetime friendship with Eagles songwriter Jack Tempchin.
 During the late 1970s, Rafael performed around Southern California in various groups including as a duo with Rosie Flores.
-In the early 1980s, he found a niche in San Diego County as an opener for nationally touring acts at several local venues, which allowed him to grow as a performer of his own original songs.
-Jesse Colin Young added Rafael as an opener on a tour of the Southwest in 1981, shortly after he recorded his first album, Dharma Bums, with San Diego songwriter Richard Bowen.
+In the early 1980s, he found a niche in San Diego County as an opener for nationally touring acts for several local promoters, which allowed him to grow as a performer of his own original songs.
+Shortly after Rafael recorded his first album Dharma Bums (1981) with San Diego songwriter Richard Bowen, Jesse Colin Young added him as an opener on a tour of the Southwest.
 In the early 1990s, with the mentoring support of Paul Rothchild, the Joel Rafael Band was born.